Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * **Discard Pile:** The discard pile of Action Cards is public.
 Any player may look at it at any time.
 * **Private Information:** Players may not show the Action Cards from their hand to others unless when playing them.
 * **Take-backs:** After revealing an Action Card to play it, but before resolving it, the player that revealed it may take the Action Card back to her hand without resolving it.
+* **No Double Play:** A player may not play two Action Cards with the same name during the same action.
+* **Home System Restriction:** Action Cards that are normally restricted from being used in Home Systems can still be used if granted permission by the System's original owner.

 ## Twilight Council and Political Cards<a name="TwilightCouncilAndPoliticalCards"></a>